medspoke/challenges/README.md

 ### What happens after submission?

 Once you submit your solution to us via `git format-patch`, our dev team will review the code.
 It might take us up to 1 week to get back to you with some feedback.
-If your solution is accepted, we will invite you for a next step of the recruitment process.
+If your solution is accepted, we will invite you for a next round of the recruitment process.

 ## Have a great time coding, and we're looking forward for your submission!